 So take care.

 Having said that: I'd go back in an instant!
-Antigua is gorgeous! about 10 years ago
+Antigua is gorgeous! almost 12 years ago